About This Program

 * Government Service/NASA/Military

 Increasingly, understanding of biological systems is important in space exploration, military readiness, policy, and governance.
 Our students are prepared to use their biological training in research and applications within the government.
+We have sseveral graduates who have pursued an been successful in such careers.

 Get Biology Major Course Credit For Your Internship:

 - BIO470 Biology Practicum Internship Course: Applied experience in a specific field of study.
 Interns will work with or shadow a professional in an applied area of biology, prepare a manuscript and oral presentation describing the experience.
 Prerequisite: 25 credits in Biology.
-Prerequisite(s); if any: 25 credits in Biology.

 Lists of Potential Internships and Jobs